Indrawan-maker/Indrawan-maker/README.md

 <p>to build product build something people want, to make art make something "you" want</p>

-<p>don't wanna ended up like very succesfull yogurt shop, when you fishing you can catch a big fish, or you can can catch a small one</p>
+<p>don't wanna ended up like very succesfull yogurt shop, when you go fishing you can catch a big fish, or you can can catch a small one</p>

 <picture>